themistocleous/project-managment/README.md

-# Project Management
+# Project Management and Automation
-This folder contains both code for automating tasks for project management and guidelines and good practices for project management.
+This document contains guidelines and good practices for organizing the project materials.
+It also contains scripts for automating folder structure generation.

 # Project Folder Structure
-Each individual has its own repository in the server and a manilla folder with the papers we are using.
-The root folder is titled with the code name of the participant.
+Each individual has its own repository in the server and a manilla folder with the papers, we are using.
+The root folder should be titled with the code name of the participant.

-Inside this folder, there is the folder with the materials of the session.
-Each of these session folders should include the starting date of the session, the code of the participant, and the research timeline info as defined by the research protocol.
+Inside this folder, there should be the folder with the materials of the session.
+The name of each of these session-folders should include the starting date of the session, the code of the participant, and the research timeline info as defined by the research protocol.

 Here is an example of a fictional folder structure and how it will look like